December 13, 2018

 Are there opportunities to CUSTOMISE the luminaires?

 The customisation of LED luminaires can make a big difference in lighting performance.
 Apart from the light output, the right selection of optics can significantly improve the lighting of vertical surfaces, for example.
-This could be very important in logistic rooms, where the forklift drivers and collectors need to be able to read the texts on the sides of the packages.
+This could be very important in logistic rooms, where the forklift drivers and collectors need to clearly see the signs and pallet markings.

 Luminaires can also be customised by having different surface treatment options to suit the environmental effects of a particular setting.

 How to ensure the endurance of the luminaires?